amondnet/vercel-action/README.md

 }

 ```
-When set to false, `ZEIT Now for GitHub` will not deploy the given project regardless of the GitHub app being installed.
+When set to false, `Vercel for GitHub` will not deploy the given project regardless of the GitHub app being installed.

-`now.json` Example:
+`vercel.json` Example:
 ```json
 {
   "version": 2,